openaustralia/planningalerts/app/views/atdis/_guidance.md

 #### Step 8 - Submit your feed for compliance testing

-When you have completed steps 1-7 succesfully you should be ready to submit your feed for compliance testing.
+When you have completed steps 1-7 successfully you should be ready to submit your feed for compliance testing.

 When you are ready please contact xxxxx at NSW Planning & Environment and let them know.